Diwita19/EcoFin-Navigator/README.md

 # EcoFin Navigator

-EcoFin Navigator is an AI-powered **economist & financial educator** built by
+EcoFin Navigator is an AI-powered **economist & financial educator**.
-**Diwita Banerjee** as a capstone project using her GenAI wizardry.

 It acts as a friendly macro/markets tutor that:
 - Suggests example **investment plans** (not personalized financial advice)